-Gooten also has an intuitive image editor that gives you a good sense of what your final product will look like.
+Gooten has an intuitive image editor that gives you a good sense of what your final product will look like.

-While Printify is free to use, a premium subscription is available that gives you 20% off of all products for $29 a month, which is solid option if you’re looking to scale up later and improve your profit margins.
+While Printify is free to use, a premium subscription is available that gives you 20% off of all products for $29 a month, which is a solid option if you’re looking to scale up later and improve your profit margins.

-Designing products when you’re not a designer
+Creating designs when you’re not a designer

 There are many ways to commission or produce your own designs, as long as you understand a few key concepts that will help you work effectively with designers.

 Where to find design ideas and designers

 - Provide examples for inspiration.
-Give them a reference to base the design on or point to past work that you liked.
+Give them a reference to base the design on, or point to past work that you liked.

 This will depend on your target audience for the product, but you can find design inspiration on: